kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 _Note: we might have used MQTT packet id, but in that case we lose ability to work via gateways as a gateway may change MQTT packet id._

-A processing confirmation response is a JSON record with the following fields:
+A delivery confirmation response is a JSON record with the following fields:
 - `id` a copy of the `id` field from the corresponding request.
 - `status` a human-readable string explaining the cause of an error (if any).
 In case processing was sucessful, it is `"ok"`.